-Calcott classifies the workmen, including natives and for eigners, as follows: - 1.
-Harodim, Princes, Rulers, or Masters, 2.
-Menatzchim, Overseers and Comforters of the people, 3,300 3.
-Ghiblim, Stone Squarers, Polishers and Sculptors; and Ish Ghotzeb, men of Hewing; and Benai, Setters, Layers, or Builders, being able and ingenious Fellow-Crafts, 80,000 4.
-The levy out of Israel, appointed to work in Lebanon, one month in three, under the direction of Adoniram, as Junior Grand Warden, 5.
-The Ish Sabbal, or men of burthen, who were the remains of the old Canaanites, and are not numbered among Masons, This calculation gives a much larger number of Workmen than is embraced in the usual Masonic enumeration; which does not commonly include the 300 Masters, nor the 30,000 under Adoniram.
+Calcott classifies the workmen, including natives and foreigners, as follows:- I I DESIGNATION 1.
+Harodim, Princes, Rulers, or Masters, 300 2.
+Menatzchim, Overseers and Comforters of the people, 3,300 Ghiblim, Stone Squarers, Polishers and Sculptors; and Ish Ghotzeb, men of Hewing; and Benai, Setters, Layers, or Builders, being able and ingenious Fellow-Crafts, 80,000 The levy out of Israel, appointed to work in Lebanon, one month in three, under the direction of Adoniram, as Junior Grand Warden, 30 000 The Ish Sabbal, or men of burthen, who were the remains of the old Canaanites, and are not numbered among Massns.
+70,000 This calculation gives a much larger number of Workmen than is

+This calculation gives a much larger number of Workmen than is embraced in the usual Masonic enumeration; which does not commonly include the 300 Masters, nor the 30,000 under Adoniram

-"was not less useful in its original institution, nor has it proved less beneficial to mankind, than those which precede it.
+" was not less useful in its original institution, nor has it proved less beneficial to mankind, than those which precede it.